Ludwig Hahn

-Ludwig Hermann Karl Hahn (23 January 1908 – 10 November 1986) was a German SS-Standartenführer, Nazi official and convicted war criminal.
-He held numerous positions with the police and security services over the course of his career with the Schutzstaffel (SS).
+Ludwig Hermann Karl Hahn (23 January 1908 – 10 November 1986) was a German SS-Standartenführer, Nazi official.
+He held numerous positions with the German police and security services (RSHA) over the course of his career with the Schutzstaffel (SS).

-As a senior officer of the Sicherheitspolizei (Security Police) and Sicherheitsdienst (Security Service) in occupied-Poland, Hahn was directly involved in the destruction and liquidation of the Warsaw Ghetto (1942) and the brutal suppression of both the Warsaw Ghetto Uprising (1943) and the Warsaw Uprising (1944).
+As a senior officer of the Sicherheitspolizei (Security Police; SiPo) and Sicherheitsdienst (Security Service; SD) in occupied-Poland, Hahn was directly involved in the liquidation of the Warsaw Ghetto (July–September 1942) and the brutal suppression of both the Warsaw Ghetto Uprising (April–May 1943) and the Warsaw Uprising (August–October 1944).

+During postwar investigations against him, Hahn was imprisoned from July 1960 to July 1961 and December 1965 to December 1967.
+Between 1972 and 1975, Hahn was the subject of two separate war crimes prosecutions in Hamburg, West Germany; both related to atrocities that occurred during his service with the SS in Warsaw.
+He was ultimately convicted and imprisoned from 1975 to 1983.

 Biography

-The son of a prosperous farmer of the same name, Hahn was born on January 23, 1908, in the rural town of Eitzen, Uelzen district, Province of Hanover in what was then the German Empire.
-Hahn attended Volksschule as a youth and was then enrolled at the Lüneburg Realgymnasium, graduating in 1927.

-Hahn went on to study financial law at the University of Göttingen where he became a member of the National Socialist German Students' League.
+The son of a prosperous farmer of the same name, Hahn was born on 23 January 1908, in the rural town of Eitzen, Uelzen district, Province of Hanover in what was then the German Empire.
+Hahn attended Volksschule as a youth and was then enrolled at the Lüneburg Realgymnasium, completing his matriculation exam in 1927.
+Hahn went on to study financial law at the University of Göttingen where he became a member of the National Socialist German Students' League (NSDStB).
 In February 1930 he joined both the Nazi Party (NSDAP Nr.
-194 463) and the Sturmabteilung (SA), where he would rise to the rank of Scharführer (corporal).
+194 463) and the Sturmabteilung (SA), where he would rise to the rank of Scharführer (Squad Leader).

 After successfully defending his dissertation before the Faculty of Law at the University of Jena, Hahn obtained his doctorate of jurisprudence (Dr. jur.) in July 1932.
-He joined the Schutzstaffel (SS) in April 1933 (SS Nr.
+Afterward, Hahn apprenticed as an assessor in Lüneburg, Naumburg and Weimar.
+In April 1933, he joined the Schutzstaffel (SS Nr.
 65 823) and was assigned to the 17th SS-Standarte (regiment) in Lüneburg and later transferred to the 26th SS-Standarte in Hamburg.